 With IAC, the tumor in the liver receives the drug, and the liver breaks down most of the drug before it can reach the rest of the body.
 As a result, IAC may cause fewer side effects than traditional chemotherapy treatment.

 What is intra-arterial chemotherapy?

-Intra-arterial chemotherapy (IAC) delivers chemotherapy drugs directly to a tumor, while minimizing exposure to healthy tissues.
-This delivery method minimizes side effects, like nausea and vomiting, and maximizes the cancer-killing properties of the drugs.
+Intra-arterial chemotherapy (IAC) delivers chemotherapy drugs directly to a tumor, while reducing exposure to healthy tissues.
+This delivery method also reduces side effects, like nausea and vomiting, and enhances the cancer-killing properties of the drugs.

 How it works